-We all know Alexander Graham Bell as the inventor of the telephone.
+We all know Alexander Graham Bell (known as AGB in the Deaf community) as the inventor of the telephone.

 That makes him a good guy, right?
 Creating a way for man to effectively communicate across long distances?
 Not so much.

 Bell was an innovator and educator.
-However, he was also an oppressor, and this side of him isn’t discussed much.
+However, he was also an oppressor, and this side of him isn’t usually discussed.

-Alexander Graham Bell’s “friend side” is what is usually written in his biographies.
+Alexander Graham Bell’s “helpful side” is what is usually written in his biographies.

 He was born in Edinburgh, Scotland in 1847.
 Ever since he was young, he always had an interest in hearing and speech.

 Alexander Melville Bell, his father, was the creator of a series of symbols that that showed speech-the position and movement of the lips, throat, and tongue when making sounds.
 This was called “Visible Speech” and was used to teach deaf people how to speak.

 Bell helped his father with public demonstrations of Visible Speech in 1862 until 1869 when he became his father’s partner.

 Bell had been experimenting with acoustics and wanted to find a way to improve the telegraph so that it can transmit sounds.
 Many inventors before Bell had unsuccessfully attempted this.

 In 1870, Bell’s brothers died of tuberculosis, and his family moved to Brantford, Ontario, Canada.
 In Boston, he opened a school for teachers of the deaf in 1872.
 During his work there, he became friends with attorney Gardiner Green Hubbard.
 Hubbard’s daughter, Mabel, had been struck with scarlet fever as a child and became deaf.